RevoU-FSSE-2/Shoqri-Muhammad-Zidan_Weekly_W2/README.md

 ## Disclaimer
 This is a fan-made website created for personal use and does not represent the official views or opinions of NewJeans or their management.

----

-This README.md file provides an overview of the New Jeans Bunnies website, its sections, and its purpose.
-Feel free to customize it further based on your project's specific details.